ascalco/aswebsite/content/research-bites/research-bites-main.md

 type: page
 ---

-### Increase subscription rates using the decoy effect
+### Increase the chances to involve users using the decoy effect

 Being part of a community of people that share the same values and principles can drastically increase the chances of successfully change individual habits.
 HealthyU is a faux case study I developed after my experience in the health and nutrition sector.
 I challenged myself to increase customers subscriptions to an online community with the minimum....
 [Read more](/research-bites/research-bites-pricing-plans)